smiip-mli/smiip-mli.github.io/_pages/prof_mingli.md

 **Employment:**

 **The Chinese University of Hong Kong, Shenzhen** — Shenzhen, China
-- Full Professor (Tenure-Track), School of Artificial Intelligence (2026.5–present)
+- Full Professor, School of Artificial Intelligence (2026.5–present)

 **Duke Kunshan University** — Kunshan, China
 - Professor of Electrical and Computer Engineering, Division of Natural and Applied Science (2024.11–2026.5)